Pujakadayat/compiler/README.md

 ## Parser Implementation

 Our parser uses action and goto tables generated from the rules in `grammars/main_grammar.txt`.
 Because generating the tables takes so long, after the first generation they are saved in JSON format in the `tables/` directory for future compiler executions.
 The parser outputs a parse tree consisting of instances of custom node classes defined in `grammar.py`.
-The parse tree nodes are highly absracted and do not include unimportant tokens like brackets or parentheses.
+The parse tree nodes are highly abstracted and do not include unimportant tokens like brackets or parentheses.

 After the initial creating of the parse tree, it is "flattened" by un-nesting recursive grammar nodes.
 This makes it easier to generate the symbol table and removes useless duplicate nodes from the tree.

 ## Symbol Table Implementation

 Our symbol table uses the parse tree to create a new scope for each function declaration.
 We save each variable declaration inside the appropriate scope, including a global scope.
-While generating the symbol table we also check for duplicate variable and function declaration and undefined identifiers.
+While generating the symbol table we also check for duplicate variable, function declaration and undefined identifiers.

 ## IR Implementation